nyvyn/nyvyn.github.io/_notes/2024-12-17-embedding-inversion.markdown

 - **Concept A**: “quantum computing for accelerating drug discovery”
 - **Concept B**: “personalized medicine tailored to individual genetic profiles”

-And there is a need to combine them - because of memory constraints or a higher-order concept is desired:
+Assuming a need to combine them (this need is explored further below):

 - **Merged C**: "quantum-accelerated, genetically-tailored drug design”